highcharts-for-python/highcharts-maps/README.rst

-**Highcharts Maps for Python** in particular provides support for the `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ extension, which is designed to provide extensive map and data visualization capabilities optimized for :iabbr:`GIS (Geographic Information System)` data visualization, with robust interactivity.
+**Highcharts Maps for Python** in particular provides support for the `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ extension, which is designed to provide extensive map and data visualization capabilities optimized for GIS (Geographic Information System) data visualization, with robust interactivity.
 For ease of use, it also includes the full functionality of `Highcharts Core for Python <https://core-docs.highchartspython.com>`__ as well.